Treatment of Knee Tendonitis

 Traditional medicine treatments for tendonitis

 Other modern medical treatment options include cryotherapy and massage.
 But again, although they may provide pain relief, they do not address the root of the problem – weakened and/or injured tendons and ligaments.
-And when all else fails, patients who experience tendonitis may be referred to a surgeon.
-Unfortunately, surgery often makes the problem worse.
-Surgeons will use x-ray technology as a diagnostic tool, which does not always properly diagnose the pain source.
+When the patient tries these treatment modalities and the pain persists, patients who experience tendonitis may be referred to a surgeon.
+Unfortunately, surgery has consequences and side effects and may make the problem worse.